Table of Contexts

-There are 22 HLPs for K-12 Special Education Teachers.
+There are 22 High Leverage Practices (HLPs) for K-12 Special Education Teachers.
 In this chapter the focus is on HLPs (4-6), related to assessment,

 - HLP 4: Use multiple sources of information to develop a comprehensive understanding of a student’s strengths and needs.